mbarrera2020/Plotly-challenge/README.md

 6) Update all of the plots any time that a new sample is selected.

+## Advanced Challenge
+Adapt the Gauge Chart from https://plot.ly/javascript/gauge-charts/ to plot the weekly washing frequency of the individual.

+Modify the example gauge code to account for values ranging from 0 through 9.

+Update the chart whenever a new sample is selected.

 ## Deployment
 Deploy app to a free static page hosting service, such as GitHub Pages.